McMullen polynomials and Lipschitz flows for free-by-cyclic groups: The module of transversals and the McMullen polynomial

 \begin{defn}[Module of transversals] Let $R \le \mathbb F(\mathcal F)$ be the submodule generated by all elements $\tau - \tau_1 - \tau_2$ and $\tau - \tau'$, with $\tau, \tau', \tau_1, \tau_2$ as in the basic relations (1)--(2) above.
 The {\em module of $\mathcal F$} is defined to be the quotient $T(\mathcal F) =\mathbb F(\mathcal F)/R$. \end{defn}

-The covering group $H$ acts on the set of transversals by taking preimage: given an element $h \in H$ and transversal $\tau$, we have $h \cdot \tau = h^{-1}(\tau)$.
+The covering group $H$ acts on the set of transversals by taking preimages: given an element $h \in H$ and transversal $\tau$, we have $h \cdot \tau = h^{-1}(\tau)$.
 This is naturally a right action, and it is sometimes convenient to write